How to cite this paper

 Customizations can also be packaged

-with software libraries in XProc, XQuery, and XSLT, that allow users to transform documents to
+with software libraries in XProc, XQuery, and XSLT, that allow users to transform

 and from the new schema.
 This would facilitate making forwards-compatible schema